Guards chief: U.S. warships will be destroyed if they threaten Iran in Gulf

 “Americans have experienced our power in the past and must learn from it.”

-Tensions between Iran and the United States have escalated anew since 2018, when Trump withdrew from Tehran’s 2015 nuclear deal with six world powers and reimposed crippling sanctions.
+Tensions between Iran and the United States have escalated since 2018, when Trump withdrew from Tehran’s 2015 nuclear deal with six world powers and reimposed crippling sanctions.

+Animosity reached historic heights in early January when top Iranian military commander Qassem Soleimani was killed in a U.S. drone strike in Baghdad.
+Iran retaliated on Jan.
+9 by firing missiles at bases in Iraq where U.S. troops were stationed.

+Iranian Foreign Minister Mohammad Javad Zarif suggested that Trump should focus on saving U.S. service members from the new coronavirus outbreak.